stappersg/vBook/src/advanced/toml.md

 ## The vsmtp.service file

-This file contains all the mandatory information to start the vSMTP service on Linux using [systemd] as the system and service manager.
+This file contains all the mandatory information to start the vSMTP service on Linux server using [systemd] as the system and service manager.

 [systemd]: https://freedesktop.org/wiki/Software/systemd/

-&#9762; | Do not modify this file unless you know what you are doing.
+&#9762; | Do not modify this file unless being highly aware of the impacts of your changes.